Contributing Seeds

 Follow dry process guidelines.
 We want to save fully mature and dry seeds (should SHATTER if hit with a hammer).
 Once seeds are fully dry, put them in a tightly closed and waterproof container (ziplock/mason jar) and leave them in the freezer for 3 days to kill weevils (even if you can’t see any, they might be eggs ready to hatch during storage).

-Corn - Zea Mays
+Corn - Zea mays

 Steward: Lowell